-Some people have an allergic reaction to lice bites that causes itching for 7 to 10 days after the lice and eggs have been killed.
+Some people continue to have itching for 7 to 10 days after the lice and eggs have been killed.
 Steroid creams or calamine lotion can relieve the itching.
 If you have severe itching, you can try antihistamine pills.
 But don't give antihistamines to your child unless you've checked with the doctor first.

 Frequently Asked Questions